My life’s mission has emerged over time, shaped by some unique experiences.

 Percentage of Impaired waters in the USA

 I became a pioneer of sorts, exploring the benefits of renewable energy to public health and the economy.
 I learned a lot about the difference between ‘price’ (what you pay in your electric bill) and ‘cost’ (the externalized damage which members of society pay while polluters profit).
-For example, I was shocked to learn that for every 12 jobs in the coal industry, one American died from coal pollution each year (a number that hasn’t changed much all these years later).
+For example, I was shocked to learn that for every 12 jobs in the coal industry, one American dies from coal pollution each year (a number that hasn’t changed much all these years later).

-While earning my masters degree, I started the University of Massachusetts’ Energy Conservation and Solar Programs.
+In the 1970’s, while earning my masters degree, I started the University of Massachusetts’ Energy Conservation and Solar Programs.
 With the moral support of Dr. Gene Frankle, a good friend of mine who worked for the U.S. Department of Energy, I started to study what America might look like if all of its energy came from renewables, and focused on one county in Massachusetts.
 This work, known as The Franklin County Study, created a small buzz in the renewable energy community.
 The buzz expanded when then President Ronald Reagan wrote a newspaper column citing the study and its implications for ending America’s dependency on imported oil.

 This led to my being recruited to set up and run what became the nation’s largest renewable energy program of that era, located at the Tennessee Valley Authority.
-After several years of service at TVA during the time of President Jimmy Carter, I went on to finish my Doctorate at the Program for the Study of the Future at the University of Massachusetts.
+After several years of service at TVA during the time of President Jimmy Carter, I went back to finish my Doctorate at the Program for the Study of the Future at the University of Massachusetts.
 My academic work focused on why leaders do not listen to warnings, with a particular emphasis on the sub-set of warnings about contamination of, and threats to, the basic life support systems of air, water, food, and fuel, and the implications on human life.

 In 1997, my writings about public health policy blessed me again when I was recruited to help the Nemours Children’s Clinics grow.
 At the time it was a small Florida based foundation with one children’s hospital.
 Now it is one of the nation’s largest system of pediatric healthcare, hosting almost 2 million patient visits each year.
 Nemours now has over 60 locations, including two free standing children’s hospitals.